armbrustlab/armbrustlab.github.io/_people/armbrust.md

 * B.A., Stanford University, Human Biology, 1980.

 ## Positions Held
+* Associate Dean of Research, College of the Environment, University of Washington, 2024- present.
+* Karl M. Banse Endowed Professor, University of Washington, 2024-present.
-* Richard H. Fleming Endowed Professor, University of Washington, 2022-present.
+* Richard H. Fleming Endowed Professor, University of Washington, 2022-2024.
 * Professor School of Oceanography, University of Washington, 2006-present.
 * Director, School of Oceanography, University of Washington, 2011-2018.
 * Lowell A. and Frankie L. Wakefield Endowed Professor, University of Washington, 2008-2018.